opmerking/bach-gen/README.md

 **Run order:** `1_training.ipynb` → `2_evaluation.ipynb`

-Training takes ~15 minutes on a 4GB GPU.
-The evaluation notebook runs on CPU. `gen_chorales.json` and `Bach_model.pt` are included so the evaluation notebook can be run without training first.
+Training takes ~5 minutes on a 4GB GPU.
+The evaluation notebook requires `gen_chorales.json` and `Bach_model.pt`, which are included so the evaluation can be run without training first.

 ## Metric Validity Study